safai-labs/resiliate-book/src/README.md

 </details>

-Resiliate® 2.0 addresses these limitations and introduces several new features:
+Resiliate™ 2.0 addresses these limitations and introduces several new features:

-* **Plugin-Driven System:** Resiliate® 2.0 is plugin-driven, allowing for greater flexibility and extensibility.
+* **Plugin-Driven System:** Resiliate™ 2.0 is plugin-driven, allowing for greater flexibility and extensibility.

-* **Support for Multiple Filesystems:** Resiliate® 2.0 is designed to work with multiple filesystems, providing users with more options and flexibility.
+* **Support for Multiple Filesystems:** Resiliate™ 2.0 is designed to work with multiple filesystems, providing users with more options and flexibility.

 * **Improved Transparency:** The internal state of the system is exposed via the Control Plane filesystem, providing insights into its decision-making process.

-* **Easier Deployment and Data Import:** Resiliate® 2.0 simplifies both deployment and data import, making it easier for users to get started with the system.
+* **Easier Deployment and Data Import:** Resiliate™ 2.0 simplifies both deployment and data import, making it easier for users to get started with the system.

 * **Enhanced Auditing Capabilities:** Deep auditing of filesystem operations is introduced using Cybernetic Engrams (CEs).

-## Key Features of Resiliate® 2.0
+## Key Features of Resiliate™ 2.0

 * **Cybernetic Engram (CE) Engine:** The CE engine evaluates and performs inferences based on the state of the data, system, users, groups, processes, and history,